 We await further government guidance and are working closely with our event organisers and promoters so we would ask for your patience while we work through this challenging situation.

 I no longer wish to attend an event due to coronavirus, am I eligible for a ticket refund?

 Once tickets have been purchased they are non-refundable unless the event is cancelled or postponed.
-There is a possibility that the event you are due to attend may be cancelled following the latest UK government restrictions.
-We will provide further information as soon as we have any updates.
 Ticket holders for events that are postponed or cancelled will be contacted directly.